tsouche/learn-docker/tutorial.md

 #####  Pull and run the image from the remote repository

-From now on, you can use docker run and run your app on any machine with this command:

-docker run -p 4000:80 username/repository:tag
+From now on, you can use docker run and run your app on any machine with this command `docker run -p 4000:80 username/repository:tag`.

-So in our case:

-$ docker run -p 4000:80 yourlogin/get-started:part2

-If the image isn’t available locally on the machine, Docker pulls it from the repository.
+So in our case `$ docker run -p 4000:80 yourlogin/get-started:part2`.
+If the image isn’t available locally on the machine, Docker pulls it from the repository:

 ```
-$ docker run -p 4000:80 yourlogin/get-started:part2
+code/$ docker run -p 4000:80 yourlogin/get-started:part2
 Unable to find image 'yourlogin/get-started:part2' locally
 part2: Pulling from yourlogin/get-started
 10a267c67f42: Already exists
 f68a39a6a5e4: Already exists